BCcampus/pressbooks-textbook/README.md

 * Prominent admin buttons (Import, Plugin)
 * Annotation features
 * Redistributing free electronic versions of your book
+* A remix 'eco-system' — Search and Import chapters from the same instance of PressBooks

 Primary Use Case
 ------------